Le lien vers cette page a été envoyé avec succès aux destinataires.

 FYI

-you can apply for tax at an average rate calculated based on your income from French and foreign sources, if it is more favourable.
+you can to apply for an average rate of taxation calculated according to your income from French and foreign sources, if it is more favorable to you.

 - Your situation with regard to your tax domicile

-- Provisions that could result from tax treaty
+- Provisions that could result from a tax treaty

 Who shall I contact